Skip to main content

 Mike Rivington

 The term “ramp up” was mentioned.
 From a global perspective, there is considerable concern that things are happening much faster than previously thought.
 There are particular concerns about the rapid melting of ice in the area around Antarctica.
 With colleagues from Biomathematics and Statistics Scotland, we have done some very preliminary analysis of global sea surface temperatures.
 This is only my personal perspective, but I think that we have possibly reached a tipping point in ocean temperatures already.
-I believe that that will lead to a cascade of other changes, so real urgency and imperative are needed.
+I believe that that will lead to a cascade of other changes, so real urgency is imperative.

 The discussion about the timing of budgets emphasises the need for greater levels of ambition in the very near future, rather than phasing things during the next 20, 30 or 40 years.
 Otherwise, we run the risk of continued accumulation on a global scale.
 I hope that I am wrong and that if we still have tipping points to reach, we have enough time to avoid that, but I stress the importance of the urgency.